All Episodes

 That's exactly right.

-Trump had to probably add some hotel business Virginia.
+Trump had a hotel business in Virginia something in Virginia.

-That's exactly right from the Federalist parents of a five-year-old trans questioning child have filed a complaint against a charter school for refusing to teach harmful anti-science beliefs about human biology.
+From the Federalist, parents of a five-year-old trans-questioning child have filed a complaint against a charter school for refusing to teach harmful anti-science beliefs about human biology.

-I don't you know so much stuff you need to translate.
+I don't, you know, some stuff you need to translate.

-I assume that means a child who thinks he might be a different gender, or she might be, is that what trans questioning is.
+I assume that means a child who thinks he might be a different gender or she might be.

-The parents have filed a complaint against a charter school because the school is refusing to teach harmful anti-science beliefs about human biome.
+The parents have filed a complaint against a charter school because the school is refusing to teach harmful anti-science beliefs about human biology.

 That just doesn't make any sense.